-Ten years Marie’s senior and born beneath the Venus ruled sign of Taurus that functions best when in love, Pierre Curie had all but given up hope of ever finding a romantic partner due to the complete lack of scientific interest he consistently encountered with the Parisian women he met.
+Ten years Marie’s senior and born beneath the Venus ruled sign of Taurus that functions best when in love, Pierre Curie had all but given up hope of ever finding a romantic partner due to the complete lack of scientific interest he consistently encountered with the Parisian women he tried to date.

 Those born beneath the signs of Taurus and Scorpio have a manner of speech that is simple, straightforward, and to the point, and both signs reputedly abhor any variation of small talk.
-Even with that astrologically said, it became more than abundantly clear that this particular Scorpio and Taurus had numerous things in common to discuss upon first being introduced to each other.
+Even with that astrologically said, it became more than abundantly clear that this particular Scorpio and Taurus had numerous things in common to discuss upon first being introduced to one another.

 Marie recorded her initial meeting with Pierre in her diary and describes her future husband in the most Taurean of terms: